Matter Around Us Online Test 7th Science Lesson 3 Questions in English

 -

-Question 12 of 5712.
-Question12.
-In which among the following state each molecule of water consists of one oxygen atom and two hydrogen atoms remain in this ratio?
-Correct
+12. In which among the following state each molecule of water consists of one oxygen atom and two hydrogen atoms remain in this ratio?

 Each molecule of water consists of one oxygen atom and two hydrogen atoms.
 This ratio of oxygen and hydrogen atom remains fixed whether water is in liquid, solid or gaseous state.
 This principle applies to the molecules of all compounds.
 Oxygen gas in the air that we breathe is made up of two oxygen atoms chemically combined